pypr/pysph/docs/source/installation.rst

 Installing the dependencies on Mac OS X
 ------------------------------------------

-On OS X, your best bet is to install `Enthought Canopy`_ or Anaconda_ or some other Python distribution.
+On OS X, your best bet is to install `Enthought Canopy`_, EDM_, or Anaconda_ or some other Python distribution.
 Ensure that you have gcc or clang installed by installing XCode.
 See `this
 <http://stackoverflow.com/questions/12228382/after-install-xcode-where-is-clang>`_
 if you installed XCode but can't find clang or gcc.